Windows 11 File History Not Working? All You Need to Know

 Is there a way to add folders in Windows 11 File History?

-I will quote the solution provided from Reddit:
+I will quote the solution provided by Reddit:

 Edit: It looks like you can alternatively make the edits to that file under %UserProfile%\AppData\Local\Microsoft\Windows\FileHistory\Configuration\